 The stay-at-home parent should also stay in touch with their professional network.
 You can stay connected to peers by attending conferences and events they’ll be at, and you can always meet up with them after-hours while the other parent takes care of things at home.

-[ Related read: The importance of return-to-work programs in 2021, explained ]
+[ Related: The importance of return-to-work programs, explained ]

 Being a stay-at-home parent can be incredibly rewarding, but it takes some planning to keep the financial side of the house from becoming a stressor that detracts from your time with your family.
 There are many books and online resources for stay-at-home parents to stay healthy financially.
 They’re worth the investment of your time and will pay dividends for the entire family today and in the future.